DS-100/fa20/gradproject.md

 This accounts for 10% (out of 100%) of your project grade.
 You will be graded on the quality of your reviews using [the peer review rubric](https://docs.google.com/document/d/1-0QIm7pAKoeYbA8p3h3LmN69ROpiMD4pXXL3HpOKlkU/edit?usp=sharing), and your peers will take your reviews into consideration when preparing their reports for the final submission.

 Your reviews will be disseminated to your peers shortly after the deadline, so it is important that your reviews are submitted on time.
-You will submit your reviews via Gradescope.
+You will submit your reviews via this [Google Form](https://forms.gle/oquXy6kbFqoJo8WT8).

 ### <a name="final"></a>Final report & presentation submission (Due 11:59pm PT, December 9th)
 The final submission contains two parts: